-Severe headache or headache lasting for more than 24 hours
+A headache that lasts for more than 24 hours

 Nausea or vomiting

-Redness, swelling, increasing pain, bleeding, or discharge from the lumbar puncture site
+Redness, swelling, bleeding, or leaking from the puncture site

 Numbness, tingling, or pain in your lower back or legs

-Weakness in your lower legs or difficulty walking
+Weakness in your lower legs or problems walking

 A stiff neck